 Did you know that you can use a simple spreadsheet to track leads?

-Problem is, making spreadsheets can be time consuming.
-You’ve got to figure out how it should function, what you want it to do, what you want it to show and how you want it to look.
+Problem is, making spreadsheets is time-consuming.
+You need to take time to figure out how it functions, what you need it to do, what you need it to show, and how you want it to look.

-Thankfully, we’ve done the hard work for you and put together a simple lead tracking spreadsheet to help manage your data.
+That’s why we’ve done the hard work for you and put together a simple, FREE lead tracking spreadsheet to help manage your data.

 What is a Lead Tracking Spreadsheet?